 Rejection: 40 dB at 2*Fc

 Step 1: First determine normalized frequency, which in this case is w/wc, equals to 2 (6GHz/3GHz).
-Determine filter type based on ripple required, which in this case is about 0.5dB, hence chebyshev type of filter will be ideal choice.
+Determine filter type based on ripple required, which in this case is about 0.5dB, hence chebyshev topology of filter will be ideal choice.
 There are various filter topologies such as Butterworth, Chebyshev, Bessel or Elliptic.
 Appropriate topology is chosen based on the filter type and design specifications.

 Now based on normalized frequency (2) and attenuation (40dB) and using the filter response curve (chebysev LPF with 0.5 dB ripple), determine filter order (N) required for the design.
 Filter response will have normalized frequency on X axis and Attenuation on Y axis.
 Different filter orders are plotted against these two.
 Doing so from 40dB and normalized frequency of 2 we get filter order of value 5 from the curve for our rf filter design.

 Based on filter order N (here 5) and using Filter coefficients table as mentioned above for Chebysev LPF for 0.5dB ripple we will determine filter coefficients, which are g1=1.7058,g2=1.2296,g3=2.5408,g4=1.2296,g5=1.7058,g6=1.
 The figure above mentions low Pass Chebysev Filter Coefficients for 0.5dB ripple for various orders of the filter.
 Following figure mentions LPF with order N using discrete L and C components.